samplchallenges/SAMPL8/README.md

 It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.

-Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127)
+Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127).

+GSK physical properties challenge molecules in Tripos MOL2, SDF, and PDB file format are now available (3/10/21).
+Enumerated microstates of each molecule will be added at a later time.

 ## MANIFEST